cpq/newrtos/README.md

 # RTOS for embedded systems

-A RTOS designed for performance and ease of integration.
-Features:
+An open source firmware development framework that includes RTOS and drivers.
+Features include:

-- Uses GCC tools, and no extra dependencies
+- Uses GCC toolchain and no extra dependencies
-- All tasks are of equal priority, with 1ms context switch interval
+- All RTOS tasks are of equal priority, with 1ms context switch interval

 # Build